Introduction

 Research

-Developing machine learning tools for single-cell RNA sequencing analysis
+Developing statistical tools for single-cell RNA sequencing analysis

 The advent and rapid development of single-cell technologies have made it possible to study cellular heterogeneity at an unprecedented resolution and scale.
-Cellular heterogeneity underlies phenotypic differences among individuals, and studying cellular heterogeneity is an important step toward our understanding of the disease molecular mechanism.
-Single-cell technologies offer opportunities to characterize cellular heterogeneity from different angles, but how to link cellular heterogeneity with disease phenotypes requires careful computational analysis.
-This project proposes to develop computational strategies for the analysis of single-cell data for various purpose, including batch effect removal, missing gene imputation, cell type identification and cell differentiation trajectory.
-We also describe how single-cell data can be integrated with bulk tissue data and data generated from genome-wide association studies.
+Cellular heterogeneity underlies phenotypic differences among individuals, and studying cellular heterogeneity is an important step toward our understanding of disease molecular mechanisms.
+Single-cell technologies offer opportunities to characterize cellular heterogeneity from different angles, but linking cellular heterogeneity with disease phenotypes requires careful computational analysis.

-The adoption of digital pathology has enabled the curation of large repositories of gigapixel whole-slide images (WSIs).
-WSIs are invaluable for examining cellular morphology and how it changes over embryonic development or disease progression.
-Many existing methods employ well-trained deep neural networks to extract image features from histology images, and then use these image features for downstream analysis.
-A drawback of using deep neural networks, e.g., ResNet and Vision Transformer (ViT), is that these models require a large number of well-annotated images from pathologists for model training, which limits their usefulness.
-This project aims to develop label-free machine learning method for medical imaging data analysis.
-The developed tools be easily applied to studies where training samples are not available and bypass cumbersome labeling steps.
+The adoption of digital pathology has enabled the curation of large repositories of gigapixel whole-slide images (WSIs), which are invaluable for examining cellular morphology and its changes during embryonic development or disease progression.
+One focus of my lab is to develop label-free, AI-driven methods for medical imaging data analysis.
+These tools can be easily applied to studies with limited training samples, eliminating the need for cumbersome labeling steps.

 News